myersm0/tei-littre/src/README.md

 - `TransitionGroup` → `sense_type='grammatical_variant'` (strong) or `'usage_group'` (medium), with `transition_type`, `transition_form`, `transition_pos`.
 - `Indent` → `sense_type` derived from role (e.g. `'figurative'`, `'locution'`, `'domain'`, `'cross_reference'`, `'annotation'` for childless NatureLabel/VoiceTransition, `'transition_group'` for those with children, `'sense'` for Elaboration/Continuation/Constructional and fallback).

 All insertions are recursive: each indent's children produce child rows with `parent_sense_id` pointing to the parent's auto-incremented `sense_id`, and `depth` incremented.
+After scope resolution, the indent hierarchy (including intra-sense grouping) is reflected in the `parent_sense_id` and `depth` columns.

 ### Locutions